pgovers/oscar-wagtail-demo/README.md

 * `make fixtures` load both Wagtail and Oscar fixtures and perform `update_index`
 * `make superuser` create superuser (you'll be prompted for username, e-mail address and password)

-The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/), the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) and the Oscar dashboard interface at [http://localhost:8000/dashboard/](http://localhost:8000/dashboard/) .
-Log into either one of them with the credentials insert in earlier step.
+The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/), the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) and the Oscar dashboard interface at [http://localhost:8000/dashboard/](http://localhost:8000/dashboard/).
+Log into them with the credentials inserted in earlier step.

 ### SQLite support